Toilet Repair & Installation in Cape Coral

 Newer toilets have been redesigned to use only 1.6 gallons of water per flush, whereas before they used about 3.5 gallons.
 The newest models have reduced that number to just 1.28 gallons.
 Upgrading your toilet to a more water-efficient model can impact your monthly utility costs significantly.

 A broken or clogged toilet can be a frustrating situation, especially if you’ve tried using a plunger to no avail.
 At that point, you know it’s time to call a professional.
-Our Cape Coral plumbers at Gator Drain and Plumbing are qualified to deal with a wide range of commercial and resident toilet repairs in Cape Coral and the surrounding areas.
+Our Cape Coral toilet installation and repair services at Gator Drain and Plumbing are qualified to deal with a wide range of commercial and resident toilet repairs in Cape Coral and the surrounding areas.

 Clogged Drain Pipe Or Main Sewer